-I am also required to engage in regular supervision equating to at least two hours per month with an experienced supervisor in the field.
-Supervision is a form of professional mentoring for all practitioners to ensure standards, quality, advanced learning and sustainability is being undertaken.
+I am also required to engage in regular supervision with an experienced therapist.
+This supervision is a form of professional mentoring for all practitioners to ensure standards, quality, advanced learning and sustainability is being undertaken.

 Initial consultation is half price

 The types and locations of sessions I offer are listed below and each session is for fifty minutes each.
 Please pay by bank transfer prior to the appointment or by cash at the start of each session.